 So, what do we think of this page builder, my dear Watson?
 Conclusion of the investigation in a few key points.

-- The perfect WYSIWYG interface, especially in terms of animations, which makes it possible to really know what the final result will look like.
+- The perfect WYSIWYG interface, especially in terms of animations, which makes it possible to truly know what the final result will look like.
 Dynamic visualization provides a pleasant workspace, where it is almost relaxing to build your page.

 - The ability to customize content in detail.
 The effects, the styling, the advanced settings… With Elementor, you really feel like you have control over almost everything, and you can have fun with the design of your WordPress site.